maquino96/nyc04-seng-ft-011121/04-one-to-many/readme.md

   * we created instance and class methods
   * we used `attr_` macros for getters and setters
   * we looked at `self`

+### Questions
+- How do I recognize a class variable?
+How do I recognize an instance variable?
+- What is a class variable?
+- How is instance variable (@name) different from just regular variable (name)?
+- How do I write a class method?
+And instance method?
+- What is self?
+- How do I know if the self will denote a class or an instance?
+- How can I check what self denotes?
+- How can I store all instances of the same class?

 ### Define